Clients

 Academy Award Winning Actor

-Derek Hansen has the pleasure of working with one of the hardest working actors of our generation.
+Derek Hansen has had the pleasure of working with one of the hardest working actors of our generation.
 Benicio Del Toro trained in Vancouver for nine weeks during pre-production and production of the Dreamworks film, Things We Lost in the Fire, in which he starred opposite Halle Berry.
-More recently, Derek has worked with Benicio on location in both Spain and Puerto Rico on the Che Guevera biopics Guerilla and The Argentine, respectively.
+Derek has worked with Benicio on location in both Spain and Puerto Rico on the Che Guevera biopics Guerilla and The Argentine.
+More recently, Derek was working on location with Benicio in Detroit for Jimmy P. and in Panama for Paradise Lost.
 To find out more about Benicio and his work, visit www.beniciodeltoro.com.

 Gael Mackie